daniellmb/ab-test-service/README.md

 An AngularJS service for creating imperative A/B/n tests in your AngularJS projects.
 This service makes no assumptions about how your application is set up or how you want to use it.
 While for most applications a single A/B test service created at config time will be all you need.
-There's no reason you can't lazily create the A/B test service, or have multiple instances.
+There's no reason why you can't lazily create the A/B test service, or have multiple instances.